XNM1/linux-nixos-hyprland-config-dotfiles/README.md

 5. **Environment Setup:**
    You can set up your Rust project environment on this system using `nix develop` or `nix-shell` with `default.nix`, `shell.nix`, or `flake.nix` to create a tailored environment for your Rust project (Also, I personally recommend using it alongside with [direnv](https://direnv.net/)).

+## 🔑 Yubikey on NixOS
+This repo contains a NixOS configuration file (`nixos/yubikey.nix`) enabling:

+  - Yubikey authentication with pam_u2f
+  - Passwordless login in greetd, sudo, and swaylock

+🚨 Personal Recommendation:  While convenient, using a Yubikey for display managers (like greetd) and screen lockers (like swaylock) without  additional two-factor or multi-factor authentication (2FA/MFA) has risks.
+If your Yubikey is lost or stolen, someone could gain full system access before you reset keys.
+Yubikeys excel at protecting against online attacks but are less secure against offline attacks.

+🛡️ For enhanced security and a passwordless experience:
+  You can consider a YubiKey Bio Series device.
+These keys support FIDO2/WebAuthn and FIDO U2F and has built in fingerprint scanner for strong authentication.
+Please note, they do not offer Smart card, OpenPGP, or OTP functionality.

+⚠️ Important Note:  From personal experience, YubiKey integration on NixOS can sometimes be buggy or unstable.
+Experiment with caution, especially when combining different configurations and Linux programs.

 ## 📜 License